mcibique/vue-testing-examples/README.md

 });
 ```

-This approach requires VUE and router internals knowledge, keep in mind that it  **can stop working** after every minor refactoring done by the VUE core team.
-I do not recommend to use it unless guys from VUE provide some helper function in [@vue/test-utils](https://github.com/vuejs/vue-test-utils) library for setting it up using a cleaner approach.
+This approach requires Vue and router internals knowledge, keep in mind that it **can stop working** after every minor refactoring done by the Vue core team.
+I do not recommend to use it unless guys from Vue provide some helper function in [@vue/test-utils](https://github.com/vuejs/vue-test-utils) library for setting it up using a cleaner approach.

 ## Testing provide/inject

-_NOTE_: Before you even start developing your component using `provide`/`inject`, consider to spend a while thinking if you really need them.
-The [official documentation](https://vuejs.org/v2/api/#provide-inject) mention that this feature is suitable only for certain scenarios.
+_NOTE_: Before you even start developing your component using `provide`/`inject`, consider spending a while thinking if you really need them.
+The [official documentation](https://vuejs.org/v2/api/#provide-inject) mentions that this feature is suitable only for certain scenarios.
 Also consider that both, `provide` and `inject`, are not [reactive](https://vuejs.org/v2/guide/reactivity.html#ad), which only introduces limitation to the development that you have to keep in mind.
 Using "traditional" [one-way data flow](https://vuejs.org/v2/guide/components-props.html#One-Way-Data-Flow) between components may be more appropriate for your use case.

 For the testing purposes, let's have three components which communicate using `provide`/`inject`: